kopp/minipython/docs/tutorials/music.rst

 Notice that we import the ``music`` module.
 It contains methods used to make and control sound.

-MicroPython has quite a lot of built-in melodies.
+MiniPython has quite a lot of built-in melodies.
 Here's a complete list:

 * ``music.DADADADUM``
 * ``music.ENTERTAINER``